 After you are discharged from bankruptcy the windfall rule no longer applies.
-A windfall you receive after this date is yours to keep.
-As such if you win the lottery or you are left money in a Will after you have been discharged you can keep this money.
+Most windfalls you receive after this date are yours to keep.
+If you win the lottery or you are left money in a Will after you have been discharged you can keep this money.

-There is however an exception to this rule.
-This are when the windfall received can be classed as an unrealised asset of your Bankruptcy.
-An unrealised asset is any windfall received as the result of an event that happened either before or while you were bankrupt.
-This money still has to be paid into your bankruptcy.
+However there are exceptions to this rule.
+Firstly if the windfall received is the result of an event that happened before or while you were bankrupt the money still has to be paid to the Official Receiver

 Arrange a call with a Bankruptcy Expert